We Deal in Lead A Weird West Gunslinger Adventure Game

 Amy: Rebecca drops a hand to her six shooter and screams “Fill your hand, you sonuvabitch!”

-The warden prepares for a gunslinger duel between Rebecca and Malachai; both sides make a HRT save.
+The Warden prepares for a Gunslinger duel between Rebecca and Malachai; both sides make a HRT save.

 Amy rolls a d20 and gets 10, a success against her 13 HRT.